tyler36/ddev-cypress/README.md

 ## Notes

 - The dockerized Cypress *should* find any locally installed plugins in your project's `node_modules`; assuming they are install via npm or yarn.
-- Some plugins may require additional settings, such as environmental variables.
-These can be passed through via command arguments.
+- Some plugins may require specific settings, such as environmental variables.
+Pass them through via command arguments.

 ## Troubleshooting